kang-minseo-1218/U-Type-Prompt-CoreKit/README.md

 2. Paste into the **custom prompt field** of GPT, Gemini, or any compatible LLM platform
 3. All input will now be interpreted structurally and follow the U-Type format

 > Non-commercial use only.
-Please credit `minseo_kang` when distributing.---
+Please credit `minseo_kang` when distributing.

+---

 ## 📬 Contact

 For collaboration, attribution, or licensing inquiries, contact:
 **daehan_edu@naver.com**